|

 using contact insecticides.
 Baits are best to use only when there is an indoor

-The best active ingredient (i.e.) to use in eliminating Argentine ants is
+One of the best active ingredient (i.e.) to use in eliminating Argentine ants is

 Cypermethrin.
-This material is available in Demon EC,
+This material is available in Cyper

 Cynoff EC and Cypermethrin